jolav/codetabs/codetabs.0.9.2/README.md

 Default is 1 and there is no need to specify it.
 Max times = 10.000
 https://api.codetabs.com/v1/random/integer?min=1&max=10&times=50

-- Integers List with randomized order
+- List with randomized order
 ```
 http Request :
 GET https://api.codetabs.com/v1/random/list?len=X